 - Poor posture

-The pharmaceutical meds typically prescribed by MDs
+The pharmaceutical medications typically prescribed by MDs for tension headaches

 Most OTC and prescription medications recommended by doctors for tension headaches fall into the categories below: